 Preauthentication must be enabled in the AP to allow the client to use it.
-The Client role in these products always uses preauthentication when offered by the AP.
+The Client role in these products always uses preauthentication when the AP offers it.

 Pre-authentication makes the client store communication keys before it needs it.
 The client can keep many keys in advance, allowing roaming from one AP to another to another... and back to the first, without re-executing the 802.1 x protocol.